zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     If you want to understand a little bit more about **result cache**, then continue with STEP 2; otherwise, just jump ahead to **STEP 3 - Analyzing Customer Viewing Habits**.

-## STEP 4 - Learn How ADW's RESULT CACHE Means Faster Queries (Optional)
+## Task 4: Learn How ADW's RESULT CACHE Means Faster Queries (Optional)

 A result cache is an area of memory within our Autonomous Data Warehouse that stores the results of database queries for reuse.
 The **cached** rows are shared across queries and sessions.
 What this means is that when we run a query, the first thing the database does is to search its cache memory to determine whether the result already exists in the result cache.
 If it does, then the database retrieves the result from memory instead of executing the query.
 If the result is not cached, then the database executes the query, returns the result and stores the result in the result cache so the next time the query is run, the results can simply be returned from the cache.